Top 7 Must-Try Strategic Planning Software in 2025

 • Automation for repetitive tasks

-Best: Super user-friendly.
+Best for: Super user-friendly.
 No learning curve.
 Perfect for breaking down strategic plans into small steps.

-Worst: It is too simple for big companies.
+Worst for: It is too simple for big companies.

-xmind/xmind ai
+Xmind/xmind ai

 Best features: